Public Relations Job

 JOB PROSPECTS

 Keen competition likely will continue for entry-level public relations jobs, as the number of qualified applicants is expected to exceed the number of job openings.
 Many people are attracted to this profession because of the high-profile nature of the work.
 Opportunities should be best for college graduates who combine a degree in journalism, public relations, or another communications-related field with a public relations internship or other related work experience.
-Applicants who do not have the appropriate educational background or work experience will face the toughest obstacles.
+In addition to job growth for other reasons, opportunities should come from the need to replace public relations managers and specialists who retire or leave the occupation.
+Competition for entry-level jobs will likely be strong.

 EARNINGS